syslog-ng/syslog-ng.github.io/doc/_admin-guide/190_The_syslog-ng_manual_pages/008_syslog_debun_tool.md

 syslog-ng-debun -r -d
 ```

-Similar to syslog-ng-debun -r, but it also stops syslog-ng OSE, then
+Similar to syslog-ng-debun -r, but it also stops {{ site.product.short_name }}, then
 restarts it in debug mode (-Fedv \--enable-core).
 To stop debug mode,
 press Enter.
 The output of the debug mode collected into a separate
 file, and also added to the debug bundle.